 Unfortunately, no closed-form solution exists yet for this distribution.
 The closed form solution for mixture of log-normals was only derived very recently, in 2015, so it's possible that nobody has yet been interested enough in such a distribution.
 On the other hand, it's possible that the closed-form solution for the integration doesn't actually exist, which would be quite a bummer.

 I spent a few days over the long weekend experimenting with existing solutions for other distributions to try and derive my own solution for the log-normal mixture.
-I believe that I've made some good progress, as I've found part of the solution, which, holding \mu, \sigma, and \alpha constant, is only a constant term off from the real solution.
+I believe that I've made some good progress, as I've found part of the solution, which, holding , , and constant, is only a constant term off from the real solution.
 I've verified this by cross-checking with the numeric-integration solutions, so this is a very good sign that the actual closed-form solution exists.
 Hopefully by the end of the rotation, I'll be able to derive the full solution!

 Link to Jupyter Notebook